AddLevel/cMDT/README.md

 3. Create a source directory (Example: C:\Sources) If you use another driveletter and patch you need to edit the configuration file:
 (C:\Program Files\WindowsPowerShell\Modules\adl_MDT\1.0.0.0\Examples\Deploy_MDT_Server_ConfigurationData.psd1)
 4. Copy install.wim file from a Windows 10 media to C:\Sources and rename the file to install_1.0.0.0.wim
-5. Download PEExtraFiles_1.0.0.0.zip and Scripts_1.0.0.0.zip from https://github.com/AddLevel/cMDT/tree/master/Sources
-6. Copy both PEExtraFiles_1.0.0.0.zip and Scripts_1.0.0.0.zip to C:\Sources
+5. Copy the Zip-files PEExtraFiles_1.0.0.0.zip and Scripts_1.0.0.0.zip from the Powershell cMDT Module install directory (C:\Program Files\WindowsPowerShell\Modules\adl_MDT\1.0.0.0\Sources) to the C:\Sources directory.
-7. Run Powershell ISE as Administrator and open the file: C:\Program Files\WindowsPowerShell\Modules\cMDT\1.0.0.0\Examples\Deploy_MDT_Server.ps1
+5. Run Powershell ISE as Administrator and open the file: C:\Program Files\WindowsPowerShell\Modules\cMDT\1.0.0.0\Examples\Deploy_MDT_Server.ps1
-8. Press F5 to run the script.
+6. Press F5 to run the script.
 It will take approximately 30 min (Depending on internet capacity and virtualization hardware).
-The server will reboot once during this process.
+The server will reboot ones during this process.

 ### DscResources